-- Project background and statement of need. - How project is consistent with the goals of the Forest Health Program and California's climate goals (as outlined in the California Forest Carbon Plan, California's Natural and Working Lands Implementation Plan, and Global Warming Solutions Act of 2006.) - Proposed project activities as outlined in Project Work Plan, expected project deliverables/milestones, and any permits or regulatory approvals needed to complete the project. - A description of how the project will utilize a diverse mix of management actions that follow industry standards, are appropriate activities for the project landscape, and how they combine or connect to promote forest health at a landscape scale.
+- Project background and statement of need, including ecosystem and community benefits. - How the project is consistent with the goals of the Forest Health Program and California's climate goals as outlined in the California Forest Carbon Plan, California's Natural and Working Lands Implementation Plan, and Global Warming Solutions Act of 2006. - Proposed project activities as outlined in project Work Plan, expected project deliverables/milestones, and any permits or regulatory approvals needed to complete the project. - A description of how the project will utilize a diverse mix of management actions that follow industry standards, are appropriate activities for the project landscape, and how they combine or connect to promote forest health at a landscape scale. - If the project includes planning, outreach or education, an explanation of how those proposed activities will result in GHG emissions reductions or improve management actions or policy. - An explanation of how multiple, experienced partners representing all key stakeholders will collaborate throughout the project, including: planning, funding, implementation, and monitoring.